simtony/mlrunner/README.md

 file: [ text.txt.3, text.txt.4 ]
 ```

-then you can simply run `run -d machine1` on machine1 and `run -d machine2` on machine2.
+then you can simply run `run -t machine1` on machine1 and `run -t machine2` on machine2.

 If multiple templates are defined, by default all of them will be run.
 But you may want to specify which command to run,
 for example, train once on training set but test on different test sets.
 You can use `-c <command>` to select which